momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ~~~
 {: #example-topologies-in-RFC6147-2 title="Example network setup of the use of DNS64 described in RFC6147 Section7.2"}

-However in this document we consider an IPv6-only network where the recursive resolver is inside the IPv6 only network and does not have an IPv4 address.
+However in this document we consider an IPv6-only network where the iterative resolver is inside the IPv6 only network and does not have an IPv4 address.
 This is to contain IPv4 management to only the NAT64 device.

 ~~~ drawing
       +--------------------------+         +----------------------+